SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 Conclusion: A Call for Congressional Oversight

 The stakes are nothing less than the lives of cancer patients worldwide.
-MD Anderson’s legacy, once a beacon of hope, now serves as a cautionary tale of what happens when power goes unchecked in academic medicine.
-This committee must act swiftly to mandate an independent investigation into MD Anderson’s leadership, focusing on Sharma’s actions and the complicity of HR and senior staff, and review the NIH’s handling of related complaints.
-With decisive action, MD Anderson can reclaim its status as a global leader in cancer research—a place where innovation thrives, researchers are protected, and patients receive the life-saving treatments they deserve.
-Congressional intervention can set a precedent for ethical governance in academic medicine, ensuring that institutions entrusted with public funds uphold the highest standards of integrity.
-Transparency, accountability, and ethical reform are not optional—they are imperatives to restore trust in these institutions and ensure that cancer research serves humanity, not personal ambition.
-The time for excuses has passed; the time for action is now.
+MD Anderson's legacy, once a beacon of hope, now serves as a cautionary tale of what happens when power goes unchecked in academic medicine.
+This committee must act swiftly to mandate an independent investigation into MD Anderson's leadership, focusing on Sharma's actions and the complicity of HR and senior staff.

 Appendix A: Former Senior Executive Blog on MD Anderson Failures